Demonstratives Worksheets

 Demonstratives are used in everyday conversation and writing to help indicate the location or proximity of objects and to provide clarity and specificity in communication.
 Understanding and using demonstratives correctly is an important part of English grammar, and students should practice identifying and using them in their speaking and writing to improve their language proficiency.

-How do you determine if a Demonstrative is used as a pronoun or as an adjective?
+When Is a Demonstrative a pronoun or adjective?

 In several of these worksheets, students will be asked to identify whether a demonstrative is used as a pronoun or as an adjective in a sentence.
 To determine whether a demonstrative is being used as an adjective or a pronoun in a sentence, it’s important to look at the role it’s playing in the sentence and its relationship to other words.